Léo Cittadini: Santos

 and also won the 2013 Copa São Paulo de Futebol Júnior.

 On 3 June 2013, he was promoted to Santos' first team alongside Walace.
 He made his debut on the 12th, replacing Pedro Castro in the 70th minute of a 1-0 home win against Atlético Mineiro.

-On 24 July 2013, Cittadini scored his first professional goal, the last of a 2–0 away win against CRAC for the season's Copa do Brasil.
+On 24 July 2013, Cittadini scored his first professional goal, the last of a 2–0 away win against CRAC in the 2013 Copa do Brasil.

 Ponte Preta (loan)

 In April 2014 Cittadini joined Guarani's fierce rivals Ponte Preta on loan until the end of the season.
 He made his debut for the club on the 19th, playing the entire second half in a 1–1 home draw against Icasa.

 On 7 October Cittadini's loan was cancelled, and he subsequently returned to Santos.

 Return from loan

 After his return from loan, Cittadini was not utilized by managers Enderson Moreira and Marcelo Fernandes.
 After the arrival of Dorival Júnior he returned to action, being converted to a defensive midfielder in the 2016 season; he also rejected a loan move to Chievo in the process.

 On 10 April 2016 Cittadini scored his first goal after his return, netting his team's first in a 2–1 Campeonato Paulista home win against Audax.
 He was mainly used as a replacement to Lucas Lima afterwards, becoming a starter during the latter's participation in Copa América Centenario.
 On 6 November, after nearly two months without playing a single minute, he came off the bench to provide two assists in Santos' 2–1 away win against former club Ponte Preta; he ended up crying after the match was over.

 Cittadini made his Copa Libertadores debut on 18 May 2017, coming on as a late substitute for Vitor Bueno in a 1–1 away draw against The Strongest.
 During the 2018 campaign, under new manager Jair Ventura, he overtook veterans Emiliano Vecchio and Renato and became a regular starter for the side.
 Despite Vecchio left the club, he lost the starting spot to Diego Pituca and new signing Carlos Sánchez, being completely ostracized by new manager Cuca after refusing a contract renewal.